taw00/writing-resources/Artifacts/Joplin/writing-projects-template/Writing Projects/Project 0, Short_Novel — Story Name/0.0 Manuscript/!README.Manuscript.md

 !README.Manuscript

+> Refer to `!README.Project` in the `Project 0 ...` notebook for context and overall description.

 The Manuscript notebook contains your novel, scene-by-scene.
 In each act, every scene is stored as one document per scene.

-See `!README.Writing Projects` for a summary of the structure.